 Buckinghamshire Mind is an independent charity working to support and represent people with mental health needs in the local community.
-It’s run by local people for local people but is affiliated to National Mind.
+It is run by local people for local people but is affiliated to National Mind.

-Rosalind Parke, a Cambridge graduate, now is a senior executive very well used to working at board level on strategic and business development projects.
-She has significant experience in the delivery of large scale, business critical change programmes.
-Importantly, Ros has considerable empathy for the aims of the charity – who in turn are delighted with the expertise she brings
+The charity used Reach Volunteering, the online national database, to find trustees for its Board.
+This included Rosalind Parke, a senior executive used to working at board level on strategic and business development projects, who brought significant experience of the delivery of large scale, business critical change programmes to the charity.
+Importantly, Ros had considerable empathy for the aims of the charity, which in turn is delighted with the expertise she brings.

-Ros adds, “Buckinghamshire Mind is experiencing a period of rapid business development and drawn up a 3 year strategic plan.
+Commenting on why she got involved with the charity, Ros explained: “Buckinghamshire Mind is experiencing a period of rapid business development and had drawn up a three year strategic plan.
 I felt my corporate background and commercial focus could support the senior management team.
 I was keen to help in reviewing operational concerns and in delivering their plan.”